 The newly processed image of the Flame Nebula, in which smaller nebulae like the Horsehead Nebula also make an appearance, is based on observations conducted by former ESO astronomer Thomas Stanke and his team a few years ago.
 Excited to try out the then recently installed SuperCam instrument at APEX, they pointed it towards the constellation Orion.
 “As astronomers like to say, whenever there is a new telescope or instrument around, observe Orion: there will always be something new and interesting to discover!” says Stanke.
 A few years and many observations later, Stanke and his team have now had their results accepted for publication in the journal Astronomy & Astrophysics.

-One of the most famous regions in the sky, Orion is home to the giant molecular clouds closest to the Sun — vast cosmic objects made up mainly of hydrogen, where new stars and planets form.
-These clouds are located between 1300 and 1600 light-years away and feature the most active stellar nursery in the Solar System’s neighborhood, as well as the Flame Nebula depicted in this image.
-This “emission” nebula harbors a cluster of young stars at its center that emit high-energy radiation, making the surrounding gases shine.
+One of the most well-known constellations, Orion contains the largest, close to our Sun molecular clouds, which are massive cosmic objects mostly composed of hydrogen and the birthplace of new stars and planets.
+These clouds are situated between 1300 and 1600 light-years apart and include the most active stellar nursery in the Solar System’s neighborhood, as well as the Flame Nebula shown in this image.
+The newborn stars in the core of this “emission” nebula produce high-energy radiation, which illuminates the surrounding gases.

 With such an exciting target, the team was unlikely to be disappointed.
 In addition to the Flame Nebula and its surroundings, Stanke and his collaborators were able to admire a wide range of other spectacular objects.
 Some examples include the reflection nebulae Messier 78 and NGC 2071 — clouds of interstellar gas and dust believed to reflect the light of nearby stars.
 The team even discovered one new nebula, a small object, remarkable in its almost perfectly circular appearance, which they named the Cow Nebula.

-The observations were conducted as part of the APEX Large CO Heterodyne Orion Legacy Survey (ALCOHOLS), which looked at the radio waves emitted by carbon monoxide (CO) in the Orion clouds.
-Using this molecule to probe wide areas of the sky is the primary goal of SuperCam, as it allows astronomers to map large gas clouds that give birth to new stars.
-Unlike what the “fire” of this image might suggest, these clouds are actually cold, with temperatures typically just a few tens of degrees above absolute zero.
+The observations were conducted as part of the APEX Large CO Heterodyne Orion Legacy Survey (ALCOHOLS), a project that examined the radio waves that carbon monoxide (CO) in the Orion clouds emits.
+SuperCam’s main objective is to map vast gas clouds that give birth to new stars by using this molecule to scan vast regions of the sky.
+These clouds are really cold, with temperatures averaging only a few tens of degrees above absolute zero, in contrast to what the “fire” of this image may suggest.

 Given the many secrets it can tell, this region of the sky has been scanned many times in the past at different wavelengths, each wavelength range unveiling different, unique features of Orion’s molecular clouds.
 One example is the infrared observations performed with ESO’s Visible and Infrared Survey Telescope for Astronomy (VISTA) at the Paranal Observatory in Chile that make up the peaceful background of this image of the Flame Nebula and its surroundings.
 Unlike visible light, infrared waves pass through the thick clouds of interstellar dust, allowing astronomers to spot stars and other objects which would otherwise remain hidden.